Dennis Green: Boycott of 1969

+Aftermath

 Because of their stance, most of the items the black players demanded were implemented at Iowa, and throughout the Big Ten, within a few years, and a couple of them within a few months.

 As the '69 season grew near, the players, including Green, asked to be reinstated.
 Nagel had the majority white squad vote on the players individually at a team meeting.
 Seven were reinstated, including Green, but five were rejected.

 The boycott cost some of the players their football careers.
 While some of the black players were allowed back on the team, a handful saw their college careers end prematurely because of their participation in the boycott against the university's unjust academic and athletic prejudices.

 Because of his leadership in the boycott, NFL teams with Green on their draft radar decided to pass on him in the 1971 NFL draft, thus cutting his playing career short.
 Specifically, the Dallas Cowboys had planned to draft Green, but instead picked running back Sam Scarber, who was subsequently waived before the season started.

 After graduating from Iowa, Green briefly played professionally for the BC Lions of the Canadian Football League in 1971 before beginning his successful coaching career.
 At the time of his death in 2016, he was the third most successful black head coach in NFL history, behind his protégé Tony Dungy and Mike Tomlin.